Alcohol use disorder (AUD) is split into mild, moderate and severe and more extreme cases need detox and rehab for alcoholism.

 How do you know if you or someone you love needs assisted detox?

 The easiest way to know is to answer one question.
-Do you need alcohol to feel normal?
-If you require a drink just to function then the chances are that you need help.
+Do they drink alcohol just to feel normal?
+If they require a drink just to function then the chances are that they need detox and rehab for alcoholism.

-It cannot be emphasized enough that stopping abruptly without medical guidance is not recommended and can be fatal.
-Detoxification is a medical and mental process that requires professional help in order to be successful.
+It cannot be emphasized enough that in severe cases, stopping drinking alcohol abruptly without detox and rehab for alcoholism can be fatal.
+Detoxification is a medical process that requires professional help in order to be successful and safe.

 The worst symptoms of withdrawal typically happen between hours 24 and 72 and the rate of seeing the detox through to completion is increased when you have medication to help ease the symptoms and support at hand.